 What is Discovery?

-Discovery is the organized system in the Texas Rules of Civil Procedure for parties to exchange information with each other.
+Discovery is the organized system in the Texas Rules of Civil Procedure for the exchange of information in a lawsuit.
 The purpose is to give everyone access to the same information, so that the case can settle with every party being fully aware of the extent of their estate.
 It is meant to create some transparency between the parties so that if they do in fact settle, each party can be sure that they have had all of the necessary material information to be able to settle in confidence.

 Despite what you see on TV and in the movies, cases with good lawyers who have conducted adequate discovery, rarely have any surprises once they get to the final trial.
 It is pretty rare that there will be a surprise witness or evidence introduced for the first time at trial.
 There must be some extenuating circumstances such as the evidence had just come into that party's possession and the party had no prior knowledge that such evidence existed before then.
 Even then, the judge will weigh the evidence's probative value against the prejudicial effect that it will have on the surprised party and decide whether or not such evidence can be used in court.